swasc/karstolution/README.md

 (optional) pandas
 (optional) pyaml

-# Getting started
+## Installation steps

 [Anaconda Python](https://www.anaconda.com) is recommended, but not essential.
 The steps for installing with Anaconda are:

 1. Download and install Anaconda installer from https://www.anaconda.com/download/.
 The Python 3.6 version is preferred.

-2. Check that dependencies are installed (many will already be installed) with:
+2. Check that dependencies are installed (these are likely to be installed already) with:
    ````sh
    conda install matplotlib numba numpy pandas pyyaml scipy
    ````